adonisjs/core/packages/node-req/README.md

 Whereas, with `node-req`, the `request.url()` method supports both by passing a parameter to include the query string.

+## Difference from other frameworks
+**You don't need it if you are using Express or Koa**, since their `req` object is already decorated with handful of convivent getters.

+In case you are building a framework or using a framework like [micro](https://github.com/zeit/micro), then this module can save lots of time.

 ## API
 The API docs are generated using Typedoc and can be found [here](https://node-req.netlify.com/classes/_request_.request.html).